RCT completes custom civil contracting job in the US

 “The Select technology increases flexibility and productivity on site,” Mr Laverty added.

 As well as significantly improving safety, the Teleremote solution has also improved the operators overall working environment.

 “The operator is no longer exposed to the elements such as vibration, noise and heat to significantly reduce fatigue and helps to increase productivity,” said Mr Laverty.

-Western Contracting’s Superintendent Tim Goslin said the Teleremote technology has been well received by his operators and is clearly the right solution for the project.
+Western Contracting’s Superintendent, Tim Goslin said the Teleremote technology has been well received by his operators and is clearly the right solution for the project.

 “With no prior remote control experience, my operators embraced the opportunity; quickly adapting to the new technology and the transition to remote control was surprisingly quicker than anticipated.
 This technology allows us to operate safely in a controlled environment outside of harm’s way,” said Mr Goslin.

-“Also, the MMC feature has proven to be invaluable.
+“Also, the Select feature has proven to be invaluable.
 During operations, our production is not sacrificed if a machine needs to go offline because we have a standby machine available at the push of a button.”